Ivan123yoo/Unsupervised_Land_Cover_Classification_Sentinel2/README.md

 # Land Cover Classification Using Unsupervised Learning

 ## About This Project

-This project is a final assignment for GEOL0069 at University College London, focusing on the application of unsupervised learning techniques to classify land cover types in two contrasting regions: Mississippi Patagonia.
-Using Sentinel-2 satellite imagery, the project explores the use of spectral indices (NDVI, NDWI, and SWI) and clustering algorithms (K-means) to identify and analyze various land cover categories, including vegetation, water bodies, and other natural features.
+This project is a final assignment for GEOL0069 at University College London, exploring the use of remote sensing and unsupervised learning techniques for land cover classification.
+Using Sentinel-2 satellite imagery, it applies spectral indices (NDVI, NDWI, and SWI) and clustering algorithms (K-means) to analyze and distinguish various land cover types, including vegetation, water bodies, and natural features.
+The focus is on two contrasting regions — the Mississippi Delta and Patagonia — each presenting unique environmental characteristics and classification challenges.

-### Project Objectives
+## Project Objectives
-- Utilize NDVI, NDWI, and SWI for initial land cover characterization.
+- Utilize NDVI, NDWI, and SWI for initial land cover characterization, capturing vegetation health, water presence, and enhanced water detection.
-- Apply unsupervised clustering (K-means) to classify land cover types.
+- Apply K-means clustering (an unsupervised method) to categorize land cover types without requiring labeled data.
-- Compare the land cover characteristics between two diverse regions: Mississippi and Patagonia.
+- Explore how spectral characteristics vary across two diverse regions — Mississippi, with its river networks and coastal zones, and Patagonia, with its mountainous terrain and complex water systems.
-- Provide a clear and well-documented workflow for unsupervised land cover classification using Python.
+- Provide a clear and well-documented workflow for land cover classification using Python.

 ## Background and Context
+Land cover classification is essential for environmental monitoring, enabling better understanding of ecosystem dynamics, resource management, and sustainable land use.
+However, accurately distinguishing land cover types can be challenging due to mixed pixels, complex landscapes, and variable environmental conditions.
+Traditional supervised methods require labeled data, which is often unavailable, especially for remote regions.

-Land cover classification is a vital tool in environmental monitoring, enabling researchers and decision-makers to understand ecosystem changes, manage natural resources, and develop sustainable land management practices.
-Sentinel-2 satellite imagery offers high-resolution, multi-spectral data, making it ideal for detailed land cover analysis.
-By combining this data with unsupervised learning techniques, this project demonstrates how to efficiently classify land cover without requiring labeled data.
+This project addresses these challenges using Sentinel-2 imagery, which provides high-resolution, multi-spectral data suitable for detailed land cover analysis.
+By combining NDVI, NDWI, and SWI — each tailored to detect specific land features — with unsupervised K-means clustering, this project demonstrates a scalable approach to efficiently classify diverse landscapes without the need for labeled training data.

+### Study Regions
+This methodology is tested on two regions that represent different classification challenges:
+- **Mississippi Delta:**
+  - Characterized by a complex river network, water channels, and coastal zones.
+  - Challenges include distinguishing water from land due to sediment and shallow waters.

+- **Patagonia:**
+  - A region of mountainous terrain, lakes, and dense vegetation.
+  - Challenges arise from the mix of snow, water, and forested areas, complicating classification.

+## Why This Approach Matters
-The significance of this project lies in its scalable approach.
-Unsupervised learning techniques, such as K-means, allow for automated land cover classification in diverse regions.
-This can be applied to various environmental studies, including deforestation monitoring, water body mapping, and agricultural analysis.
+By integrating multiple spectral indices with unsupervised clustering, this project provides a scalable, adaptable solution for land cover classification in diverse regions.
+The workflow can be applied to other geographic areas, making it a versatile tool for environmental research and data science.

-The code developed here can be easily adapted to other regions or datasets, making it a versatile tool for environmental researchers and data scientists.
-It provides a clear, adaptable framework for land cover classification using remote sensing and machine learning, benefiting both academic research and practical environmental management.

 ## Sentinel-2 Satellite Imagery